 Click on any of the following links below for more information

 In pursuit of Colorado Christian University’s God-given vision and mission, our first priority continues to be an enduring commitment to Jesus Christ and His Kingdom.
-To that end, the CCU Board of Trustees has established a set of strategic objectives to guide the future of the University.
+To that end, the CCU Board of Trustees has established Strategic Priorities to guide the future of the University.

 Colorado Christian University shall:

 - Honor Christ and share the love of Christ on campus and around the world;

 - Teach students to trust the Bible, live holy lives, and be evangelists;

 - Be a magnet for outstanding students and prepare them for positions of significant leadership in the church, business, government, and professions by offering an excellent education in strategic disciplines;

 - Teach students how to learn;

 - Teach students how to think for themselves;

 - Teach students how to speak and write clearly and effectively;